ArturoSbr/aws-ccp-cheat-sheet/main.md

 ## EC2 Instance Storage

 ### Elastic Block Store (EBS)
 We can attach EBS volumes to an EC2 instance for storage.
-EBS volumes are netweork drives (they are not physically attached to an instance) and are locked to an availability zone.
+EBS volumes are network drives (they are not physically attached to an instance) and are locked to an availability zone.
 To move a volume between AZs, we need to take a snapshot of the original volume and then create a new volume from the snapshot in the desired AZ.
 To move a volume between regions, we need to snapshot a volume, copy the snapshot to another region and then create a new volume from the snapshot.
 EBS volumes are useful because they allow us to persist our data.
 So if an instance fails, we can start where we left off by attaching the old instance's drive to the new one.

 At the CCP level, EBS volumes can only be attached to a single EC2 instance.